angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 There are some key cards that may be used to help work around traditional countermagic.
-Cavern of Souls is an easy fit into the Doomsday gameplan and, if a land drop is available, can easily slot into some of the more _standard_ piles.
+Cavern of Souls is an easy fit into the Doomsday gameplan and, if a land drop is available, can easily slot into piles with a _draw_ spell.

 > {U} + Brainstorm + X